juanjaragavi/budgetbee/src/content/pages/privacy-policy.md

 We may also use certain proprietary or third-party technologies to monitor activity on our Site, including:

-- **Cookies:** These internet files temporarily store information about your browsing, such as pages visited and preferences, to improve your experience. **Top Networks Inc.** and third-party partners may use cookies to enhance personalization.
+- **Cookies:** These internet files temporarily store information about your browsing, such as pages visited and preferences, to improve your experience. **TopNetworks Inc.** and third-party partners may use cookies to enhance personalization.
 You may control cookies in your browser settings, but disabling them may affect your experience.
 - **Web Beacons:** These techniques allow us to identify and analyze website visit behaviors across different platforms and devices.
 - **Google AdSense Cookie Dart:** We may display ads through Google AdSense.
 This uses the DART cookie to tailor ads based on user preferences.
 Users can opt out via Google's Ad Preferences at [http://www.google.com/ads/preferences/](http://www.google.com/ads/preferences/).
 - **Analytics Tools:** These tools gather details on your browsing patterns, such as page visits, site interactions, and referral sites.